length

 Starting in Lugo marvel at Spain’s only Roman-walled city then enjoy 2 days of very quiet trails before joining the Camino Frances, which is now the main route used by most modern pilgrims.

 Following scenic country roads and forest tracks crossing old villages and cities born from the Camino trail, it is difficult to imagine a better way to enjoy Spain’s rich legacy of history, culture, food and art than to follow your own Camino.
-Join people from all walks and life and nationalities as they embark on this great adventure, you don’t have to be religious just a keen walker!
+Join people from all walks and life and nationalities as they embark on this great adventure, you don’t have to be religious just a keen walker.
+See our Camino FAQs for everything you need to know!

 Yellow hiker icon We are the longest established and most popular Camino operator in Australia.